maeve/dotvim/README.md

-# Nvim
+# Dotvim

-This is my neovim configuration.
+This is my vim configuration.
 There are many like it, but this one is mine.

-Tailored for Rails development on OS X.
+Tailored for Rails development using neovim on OS X.

 ## Installation